VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

  ```

-Passing `--jvm` to the `scala-cli` command and run your application with the specified java version.
+Pass `--jvm` to the `scala-cli` command to run your application with the specified java version.

 ```scala-cli
 scala-cli Main.scala --jvm 11